 mid-14c., desdeinen, "think unworthy or worthless, look upon with contempt," from Old French desdeignier "disdain, scorn, refuse, repudiate" (Modern French dédaigner), from des- "do the opposite of" (see dis-) + deignier "treat as worthy," from Latin dignari "to deem worthy or fit," from dignus "worthy," from PIE root *dek- "to take, accept."
 Related: Disdained; disdaining.

-mid-14c., desdegne "scorn, contempt," earlier dedeyne "offended dignity" (c.
-1300), from Old French desdeigne, from desdeignier (see disdain (v.)).
-Sometimes in early Modern English shortened to sdain, sdainful.
-Related: disdainful; disdainfully.
+mid-14c., desdeyn "scorn, a feeling of contempt mingled with aversion," earlier dedeyne (c.
+1300), from Old French desdeigne(Modern French dédain), from desdeignier (see disdain (v.)).
+Sometimes in early Modern English shortened to sdain.